 - Orange SA

 - The East African Portland Cement Co.
 Limited

 - Athi River Mining Limited

-- Bowmans advises as local counsel on acquisition of La Compagnie d’Exploitation des Services Auxiliaires Aériens S.A by HNA Aviation Group
+- Local counsel on acquisition of La Compagnie d’Exploitation des Services Auxiliaires Aériens S.A by HNA Aviation Group

 - Chambers and Partners, 2018 ranked Joyce in Band 3 for Corporate/ Commercial.

 - IFLR1000’s 2018 Financial and Corporate Guide rated Joyce as a Rising Star for Capital markets, Banking and M&A.

 - Chambers and Partners 2017 ranked Joyce in Band 4 for Corporate and Commercial.